-Kevin: If he does go to the party, he can only get the good-looking girls'... best friend.
+Kevin: No one invites the bass player to the party after the show...Bruce: Hey, what are you guys doing after the show? (beat) Oh, nothing?
+Okay.Kevin: If he does go to the party, he can only get the good-looking girls'... best friend.

 - When Steve Harvey was a guest on The Tonight Show in 2014, a game of Family Feud was played that pitted Jimmy Fallon, Jason Segel, and Steve Higgins against members of The Roots.
 The first survey question was, "Name an instrument least likely to get a band member groupies."
 One of the top three answers was "Bass".
 Cut to a shot of the band's bass player, looking embarrassed.

-Discussed in a Rocky strip, where Rocky and his buddy concludes that being a bassist is a job for slackers, since nobody cares if you show up for rehearsals or even for the concerts.
+- Discussed in a Rocky strip, where Rocky and his buddy concludes that being a bassist is a job for slackers, since nobody cares if you show up for rehearsals or even for the concerts.

 You need a mini-fridge in your practice space.
 It's more important than a bassist.

 - Also this one from the third game:

 You seem to be having a problem with your bass amp.
 I can hear it!